-In this chapter, the jet behavior in magnetic field and it's interaction characteristics are investigated.
+In this chapter, the jet behavior in magnetic field are investigated.
 To do this, the collected images are read digitally and the characteristic jet parameters are evaluated based on the probability approach.
 It effectively diagnoses the jet condition on each collected image.
 Jet deformation such as the free jet surface deformation and surface stabilization is investigated by measuring the pixels on the collected images based on 2-D shadow photography.
-As a result, we will discuss the magnetic field effect to the dynamic behavior of freely moving jet in a solenoid.
+As a result, we will discuss the magnetic field effect to the dynamic behavior of freely moving jet in a solenoid magnetic field.
 The driving pressure of mercury flow entering inlet pipe is measured to monitor the effect of the magnetic field and assure if the input condition for driving the jet is affected.
-The disruption of the jet interacting with different beam intensities and beam energy is observed and the magnetic suppression to it is discussed.
-The captured images shows the mechanism of the beam-jet interaction and the consistency with the calculated energy deposition is discussed.
-The energy deposition induced by the proton beam generates filaments on the Hg jet surface due to thermal stresses.
-The filamentation velocity and its reduction by magnetic field are discussed.
-It explains that the joule damping dissipates the kinetic energy on a time scale of joule damping term.
+In order to diagnose the flow rate, the flow velocity in magnetic field is discussed and the deflection of jet size in various magnetic field is investigated.
+Based on the observed flow rate of jet, the shape of jet is suggested for the energy deposition calculation by proton beam interaction with Hg jet target.